ElectraProtocol/XEP-Core/test/functional/README.md

 - Avoid wildcard imports
 - Use a module-level docstring to describe what the test is testing, and how it is testing it.
-- When subclassing the BitcoinTestFramework, place overrides for the `set_test_params()`, `add_options()` and `setup_xxxx()` methods at the top of the subclass, then locally-defined helper methods, then the `run_test()` method.
+- When subclassing the XEPTestFramework, place overrides for the `set_test_params()`, `add_options()` and `setup_xxxx()` methods at the top of the subclass, then locally-defined helper methods, then the `run_test()` method.
 - Use `'{}'.format(x)` for string formatting, not `'%s' % x`.